How Accurate is Aladdin's Solar Simulation?

-Click the Update button in the above live model to get results (view in full screen)
+Click the Run/Update button in the above live model to get results (view in full screen)

-Aladdin includes weather data from more than 800 locations worldwide.
+Aladdin includes weather data from nearly 1,000 locations worldwide.
 But we only provide sensor data for comparison for 150 locations in the US.
 The data source is the National Solar Radiation Database published by the National Renewable Energy Laboratory of the US Department of Energy.

 Comparison between predicted and measured results of solar radiation

 The following screenshots show the comparison between predicted and measured solar radiation intensities for four US locations.

 Prediction vs. measurement in four US locations (Tucson, AZ; Boston, MA; Miami, FL; Seattle, WA)

 Independent validation by others

 The validity of Aladdin's solar simulation was also confirmed independently by recent studies that used it to model both photovoltaic (PV) and concentrated solar power (CSP) plants in Muscat, Oman.